Elmira Sugar Kings

-The Elmira Sugar Kings are a junior ice hockey team based in Elmira, Ontario, Canada.
-They play in the Mid-Western division of the Greater Ontario Junior Hockey League.
+The Elmira Sugar Kings are a junior hockey team based in Elmira, Ontario, Canada.
+The Sugar Kings compete as a member of the Western Conference in the Greater Ontario Hockey League (GOHL), which serves as the official development league of the Ontario Hockey League (OHL).
+They currently play at the Dan Snyder Arena inside the Woolwich Memorial Centre.
+The Sugar Kings are six-time Cherrey Cup Champions (1997, 1998, 2001, 2002, 2008, 2011, 2015), four-time Sutherland Cup Champions (1997, 2001, 2011, 2017) and two-time Regular Season Champions (2001, 2011).

 History

+Early years

+The Elmira Sugar Kings have been a part of the sports scene since 1971.
+This came out of a desire from local sports and business people for skilled hockey players who wanted to play at a greater level than Minor Hockey without leaving town.
+Their goal was to give local kids a chance to play Junior Hockey at Home.

-The Elmira Juniors played at the Junior "C" level during the 1950s and 1960s, winning the Clarence Schmalz Cup in 1962.
+The Elmira Juniors first played at the Junior "C" level during the 1950s and 1960s, winning the Clarence Schmalz Cup in 1962 before rebranding to the Elmira Sugar Kings.
+The name was chosen as a nod to the "sweet success" of the local Elmira Maple Syrup Festival, which still stands holding the Guinness World Record for the World's Largest Single Day Maple Syrup Festival in the world.
 The Elmira Sugar Kings' 1st season was in 1971–72, but in 1973, the Sugar Kings entered the Southwestern Junior "B" Hockey League.
 In that first Junior "B" season, the Sugar Kings won the league championship.
 In 1974, the league became the Waterloo-Wellington Junior "B" Hockey League, which changed its name to the Midwestern "B" in 1977.
 Through much of their first 20 years, the Kings were inconsistent—some years finishing with more than 30 wins, some years fewer than 10.
-But throughout the late 1990s and early 2000s, the Sugar Kings were one of the most dominant teams in Canadian junior hockey.
-In 1997, 1998, 2001, 2002, 2008 and 2011 the Kings reigned as Mid-Western "B" champions, winning the Sutherland Cup as Ontario Hockey Association Junior B champions in 1997, 2001, 2011, 2017.
+But throughout the late 1990s and early 2000s, the Sugar Kings were one of the most dominant teams in Canadian Junior Hockey.
+In 1997, 1998, 2001, 2002, 2008, 2011 & 2015 the Kings reigned as Mid-Western "B" champions, winning the Sutherland Cup as Ontario Hockey Association Junior B champions in 1997, 2001, 2011 & 2017.